Lapratomo24/drf-api/README.md

 ---

-Looking forward to my Diploma! (fingers crossed that I do not fail this project)
+Looking forward to my Diploma!